Barski-lab/sc-seq-analysis/docs/index.md

-# Bioinformatics analysis of scRNA-Seq data
+# Bioinformatics analysis of scRNA-Seq data in SciDAP

 ## Table of Contents
   1. [Create a new project and attach workflows](#step-1-create-a-new-project-and-attach-workflows)